intel/ipmctl/README.md

 ### Linux

-The lastest Linux kernel version available is suggested.
+The latest Linux kernel version available is suggested.

 libndctl is required to build, packages can be found at: https://copr.fedoraproject.org/coprs/djbw/ndctl/